|Mary Pinchot Meyer|

 The book John F. Kennedy: A Biography by Michael O'Brien (St. Martin's Press, NYC 2006) describes briefly an affair JFK had with Mary Pinchot Meyer, the former wife of CIA agent Cord Meyer and sister of Washington Post editor Ben Bradlee's wife Tony.
 It says, "On the evening of July 16, 1962, according to [Washington Post executive] Jim Truitt, Kennedy and Mary Meyer smoked marijuana together."
 Truitt claimed he himself provided Mary with the pot.

-Bradlee confirmed that CIA agent James Angleton came to confiscate Mary's diary after she was shot in the head and heart while jogging in the park on October 12, 1964, two weeks after the publication of the Warren Commission Report.
-A young black man was imprisoned for the crime.
+Bradlee has confirmed that CIA agent James Angleton came to confiscate Mary's diary after she was shot in the head and heart while jogging in the park on October 12, 1964, two weeks after the publication of the Warren Commission Report.
+A young black man was arrested for the crime, and acquitted at trial for lack of evidence in July 1965.

 |Marilyn Monroe and Dorothy Kilgallen, 1960|

 Also died 50 years ago today: psychedelic pioneer Aldous Huxley, who asked for LSD in the end.
-Sheryl Crow sings about the event in "Run Baby, Run."
+Sheryl Crow sings about it in "Run Baby, Run."